core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 In particular:

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
 If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in Section 5.10.5 of {{RFC7252}}.

+   - The server MUST perform signature verification before decrypting the COSE object.
+Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    - If the signature verification fails, the server SHALL stop processing the request and MAY respond with a 4.00 (Bad Request) response.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption had failed.
 Furthermore, the Replay Window MUST be updated only if both the signature verification and the decryption succeed.